Key Provisions Benefiting the Solar Energy Industry in the American Recovery and Reinvestment Act.

 Appropriates $53.6 billion to a state fiscal stabilization fund.
-Specifies that states shall use 18.2% of this money for public safety and other government services, including the renovation of facilities and schools to meet green building standards.
+States shall use 18.2% of this money for public safety and other government services, including renovating facilities and schools to meet green building standards.
 Solar energy projects qualify.

 9. Solar Water Treatment Plants